ikeasamoahansah/zindi-hack/README.md

 - Test and Train files could not be uploaded to GitHub due to their sizes
 - Files can be found in the dataset link above
 - Can be run straight from [kaggle](https://www.kaggle.com/code/ikeasamoahansah/test-features-emission-py)
+- test and train variables should be replaced with their respective paths

 ### 2. Order